tohurtv/bazzite/README.md

 # Added tweaks and/or fixes
 - Added ablity to install custom sddm themes by moving them to /var/sddm/themes and then symlinking to /usr/share/sddm/themes.
 - Syncing system themes from /usr/share/themes to $HOME/.themes and added flatpak overrides for GTK theme matching.
 - Added various flatpak overrides for better overall user experience.
+- Steam and Lutris should be installed from Flatpak as they are removed from the image

 # how to use